Department of Defense Whistleblower Program: Oversight of component inspectors general

-Defense Contractor Protection (DCP)
+Defense contractor protection

 Defense contractor employees seeking whistleblower reprisal protection must continue to report allegations directly to the DoDIG.
 The Defense Hotline is designated to receive reprisal complaints on behalf of the Directorate for Military Reprisal Investigations.
 They will determine if a complaint meets the criteria required to initiate a reprisal investigation.

 The MRI will notify the complainant in writing of their decision and tell the complainant specifically what action will be taken regarding the complaint.